BIO

 Sascha_Artist_2015_1.jpg

 Artist, Composer, Producer German-born soundtrack artist and musical architect Sascha Dikiciyan, a.k.a.
-Sonic Mayhem, is an award-winning Los Angeles-based producer of electronic synth music and organic sound design whose progressive blend of cutting-edge electronics and cinematic scores have driven blockbuster video game franchises such as The Division, Deus Ex , Mass Effect, Tron, Borderlands and Quake.
+Sonic Mayhem, is an award-winning Los Angeles-based composer of electronic synth music and organic sound design.
+His progressive blend of cutting-edge electronics and cinematic scores has powered blockbuster video game franchises including The Division, Deus Ex, Mass Effect, Tron, Borderlands, and Quake.

-After producing multiple hybrid soundtracks for the world’s leading game studios (id, BioWare EA, Sony,2K, Ubisoft) Sascha released his highly anticipated debut solo artist album Doomsday in 2015.
-Described by the music press as “epic” and “Illuminating”, Doomsday combines atmospheric cyber synth anthems and illusionary synthtopia soundscapes that traverse multiple genres, propelling the listener on an emotive soundtrack experience.
+After crafting multiple hybrid soundtracks for the world’s leading game studios (id, BioWare, EA, Sony, 2K, Ubisoft), Sascha released his acclaimed debut solo album Doomsday in 2015.
+Described by the music press as “epic” and “illuminating,” the album weaves atmospheric cyber synth anthems and illusionary synthtopia soundscapes, transporting listeners on an emotive journey through a future noir sonic landscape.